-We hope you enjoy living in Poseyville.
-If we can be of service, please contact us at your convenience.
+We're glad to have you as part of our community and hope you enjoy living in Poseyville.
+If there's anything we can do to assist you, please don't hesitate to contact us.

 If you have a Utility Emergency, please call 812 874-2212, option 3.